Contact the TCC Library

 Related Topics

-Answered By Library Staff Last Updated: Jul 02, 2024 Views: 227
+Answered By Library Staff Last Updated: Dec 19, 2024 Views: 238

 Sometimes, databases only know about the abstract and metadata of an article in its indexing, but does not offer access to the full-text to a periodical issue or article, when another database might.
 While it can be frustrating to not have access, even knowing that an article exists can still be beneficial so that is why you may still see results for articles a database does not grant access to.
-Because of licensing, sometimes one database will offer full-text access for a set of years for one publication, while a different database offers the other years.
+Because of licensing restrictions, sometimes one database will offer full-text access for a set of years for one publication, while a different database offers the other years.

 If you were searching a database directly, such as an Ebsco or JSTOR database found in our A-Z list here, you may see a results that say "Find Full Text at TCC Library" because that specific database does not offer the full-text and it is directing you to the catalog.
 It is important to note that you can filter out those results in most databases if you do not wish to see them or pursue access elsewhere (oftentimes the database will redirect you to search the catalog if it doesn't grant full access).